How to Stop Internal Window Condensation (Causes & Fixes)

 A very common complaint we hear is: “My old, single-glazed timber windows never had this much condensation.
 Since I installed these expensive new double-glazed windows, my house is soaking wet!”

 This is entirely true, but for a very specific reason.
 Older windows were usually incredibly draughty.
-While you slept, the wind simply blew through the gaps in the frame, carrying the moist air away with it.
+While you slept, the wind simply blew through the gaps in the frame, safely carrying the moist air away with it.
 Unfortunately, those draughts also carried away all your expensive central heating.

 3. The Health Risk: Black Mould & Cold Walls